jmecoli/arcraidersimages/README.md

-Download the ArcRaidersTracker.html et run it on your browser.
+Download the ArcRaidersTracker.html et run it in your browser.